 One of the latest trends for working professionals is to have a side hustle.
 Everywhere you look, there’s an article, ad or financial expert encouraging you to find a part-time job, or side hustle, to be doing in your spare time outside of your full-time job.
 So, I told myself I needed to jump on the bandwagon and give it a try.
 Here’s my journey and five Portland side hustles for you to consider.

 Many companies have latched onto the side hustle trend and made broad claims like “you can make $1,000+ a month all from the comfort of your home.”
-Or one of my least favorite is peer-to-peer carsharing and transportation.
+Or my least favorite: peer-to-peer carsharing and transportation.
 I was not convinced that I needed to stay up until 12 a.m. every night or subject my vehicle to the unpredictability of strangers.
 Then I moved onto part-time jobs at local businesses.

-I promise this long rant does have a happy ending, and may help you find a side hustle that allows you to put away a little extra money without stretching yourself thin.
 About a month ago, I saw a post on Twitter about a job opening with a local trivia company.
-They were looking for a new trivia host one night a week, which works perfect for me.
-I get a flat amount for the night plus any tips I get from participants.
-For me, this side hustle is fun, low stress and will bring in a few hundred dollars extra every month.
+They were looking for a new trivia host one night a week, which is perfect for me.
+I get a flat amount for the night plus tips.
+For me, this side hustle is fun, low stress and will bring in an extra $200+ every month.

 Contrary to belief, or job postings, finding a Portland side hustle that works for you won’t happen overnight.
 Thankfully, I’ve done a lot of footwork to help you hit the ground running.
 The opportunities below may not have openings right now, but I encourage you to submit your resume, fill out an application or publicize your services.